pedroelbanquero/geometric-extrapolation/README.md

 On the serie [1,2,3,4,5,6,7]

-Whe can predict the next error computing the difference of the 7 element in the serie with [1,2,3,4,5,6] and maque the sum with 7
+Whe can predict the next error computing the difference of the 7 element in the serie with [1,2,3,4,5,6] and doing the sum with 7

 6*100/83.33333333333333  == 7.2